Is Weed Legal in West Virginia? WV Cannabis Laws (May 2023)

-Three bills are pending that would have legalized marijuana and established a system for production and distribution — HB 2331, the Normalization of Cannabis Act (HB 3108), and HB 2376 — but all got stuck.
+Three pending bills would have legalized marijuana and established a system for production and distribution — HB 2331, the Normalization of Cannabis Act (HB 3108), and HB 2376 — but all got stuck.

-The second bill would have allowed adults to purchase up to two pounds of cannabis, which would have set the record on the state level when it comes to possession limits.
+The second bill would have allowed adults to purchase up to two pounds of cannabis, which would have set the state level record regarding possession limits.

 Delta-8 THC: A Better and Legal Alternative to Marijuana in West Virginia